mgifford/drupal-security/src/code.rst

 difficulties but they can still be used as a intercepting web proxy in order to perform manual testing.

+There are a lot of resources available to help understand cross-site scripting (XSS) but Acquia has written a nice `introduction to XSS`_

 .. _Drupal handbook page: https://drupal.org/writing-secure-code
 .. _PHP Security Cheat Sheet: https://www.owasp.org/index.php/PHP_Security_Cheat_Sheet
 .. _Secure Coding: https://www.owasp.org/index.php/Secure_Coding_Cheat_Sheet